DMTF/Redfish-Service-Validator/README.md

 ### Allowed Method Error

-Indicates an incorrect method is supported for the resource as shown in the `Allow` header.
+Indicates an incorrect method, according to the schema definition, is shown as supported for the resource in the value of the `Allow` header.
 For example, if a `ComputerSystem` resource contains `POST` in its `Allow` header.
+This is not allowed per the schema definition.

 Each schema file contains allowable capabilities for the resource.